Air Conditioner Repair in St. Louis, St. Charles & Metro East, IL

 Possible Reasons for Air Conditioner Needing Repair:

 The performance and efficiency of your air conditioner rely on having the proper amount of refrigerant in the system.
 Improper refrigerant levels could be caused by a service tech undercharging the unit during installation or you may have a leak.
 If it is leaking, simply adding refrigerant is not a solution since the leak was not repaired.
 A trained technician should fix any leak, test the repair, and then charge the system with the correct amount of refrigerant.
-Texas A&M University paper found that air conditioners decreased by 17% with just a 10% undercharge of refrigerant (freon).
+A study at Texas A&M University found that air conditioners decreased by 17% with just a 10% undercharge of refrigerant (freon).

 Your air conditioning system requires constant, unblocked airflow.
 Neglecting to change filters on a regular basis or allow air conditioning coils to become dirty, could cause the compressor or fans to fail prematurely.
 An interesting fact: The Applied Building Science Center reports "the average air conditioner operates at 40% less than the efficiency rating - the reason was poor technician training and lack of maintenance.